 Alaska’s court system consists of a Supreme Court and Court of Appeals at the federal level and then Superior Courts and District Courts at the state level.
 Both District Courts and Superior Courts are trial courts where criminal and civil trials are conducted.
-Alaska has divided its trial courts up into four judicial districts.
-According to the Alaskan State Constitution, the Supreme Court has appointed an administrative director to oversee all state judicial entities.
-Elected in 2009, Christine Johnson has held the position of administrative director of the Alaskan judicial system.
+The Last Frontier State has divided its trial courts up into four judicial districts.
+According to the Alaskan State Constitution

 The Court of Appeals must first review appeals that originate in either the Superior Courts or District Courts.
 From there, cases may or may not travel to the Supreme Court.
-There are 42 Superior Courts in Alaska, and 20 District Courts spread over the four jurisdictions.
-Alaska uses a “unified” court system that is totally state-funded.
+There are 42 Superior Courts in here, and 20 District Courts spread over the four jurisdictions.
+AK uses a “unified” court system that is totally state-funded.

 Most court records in the Alaskan court records system are open to the public with a few exceptions.
 Any criminal cases where the charges were dismissed will be removed from public view.
 Additionally, if the person was found not guilty, those records will be removed within 60 days.
 All juvenile information is not available to the general public.
 According to federal law, some personal or sensitive information must also be removed or redacted from publicly posted court documents.
 This includes information such as minor’s names, home addresses, financial information like bank accounts and other identifying data such as a social security number or tax ID.